wpilibsuite/allwpilib/README-CMAKE.md

   * This option will cause ntcore to be built.
 Turning this off will implicitly disable wpinet and wpilib as well, irrespective of their specific options.
 * `WITH_WPIMATH` (ON Default)
   * This option will build the wpimath library.
 This option must be on to build wpilib.
+* `WITH_WPIUNITS` (ON Default)
+  * This option will build the wpiunits library.
+This option must be on to build wpimath.
 * `WITH_WPILIB` (ON Default)
   * This option will build the hal and wpilibc/j during the build.
 The HAL is the simulator hal, unless the external hal options are used.
 The cmake build has no capability to build for the RoboRIO.
 * `WITH_EXAMPLES` (ON Default)